Counselling & Psychotherapy Year 3 & Year 4 (BA Honours)

 The course will be offered on a part-time basis over two years.
 The regular sessions will be held on two evenings per week 6.30pm to 9.30pm.
 Alternatively, some of the evening sessions could be transferred to Saturday.
 When a Saturday is involved it would replace two evening sessions.

 During Year 3, there will be two weekend workshops in addition to the regular weekly sessions.
-There will be occasional evening skills workshops in Year 3.

 Assessment will be made for the purposes of evaluating overall competency in Counselling and Psychotherapy.